uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/index.md

 ## Use Case

 The application is not intended to be a standalone website, but a "widget" embedded as an HTML iframe in Climate Cabinet Education's main WordPress site.
 During the development proces, decoupling the widget from the site permitted more safety and flexibility.
 Because the widget's logic and configuration could be updated independently, software engineers external to Climate Cabinet never required elevated permissions or access to the organization's core code bases.
-In addition, engineers were able to take advantage of popular, tried-and-tested JavaScript libraries when designing the front-end rather than work within the system of WordPress plugins.
+In addition, engineers were able to take advantage of popular JavaScript libraries when designing the front-end rather than work within the system of WordPress plugins.

 ## Features